scottmatthewman/swiftcsvencoder/README.md

    `Codable` is great, but is limited to a single coding representation per object.
 It's also created with hierarchical representations – dictionaries and arrays inside other dictionaries or arries - in mind, whereas CSV is by its nature flat in structure.

-    I also need CSV outputs with different columns for different purposes, so SwiftDSVEncoder provides a `CSVTable` object that defines which columns to use:
+    I also need CSV outputs with different columns for different purposes, so SwiftCSVEncoder provides a `CSVTable` object that defines which columns to use:

    ```swift
    let table: CSVTable<Customer> = CSVTable(